genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/14_customise-look-and-feel.md

 `
 ```

-Configure your column to have specific class name [column config](https://ag-grid.com/javascript-data-grid/cell-styles/#cell-class)
+Configure your column to have the specific class name [column config](https://ag-grid.com/javascript-data-grid/cell-styles/#cell-class):

 ```typescript
  {field: 'CURRENCY', cellClass: 'currency-column'},
 ```

-In home.template.ts in the grid tag include utility that will inject your stylesheet to the component.
+In home.template.ts, in the grid tag, include utility that will inject your stylesheet to the component:

 ```html
 import {tradesGridStyles} from "./trades-grid.styles";